 The nuclear reactor released ten trillion neutrinos per second per square centimeter.
 If each neutrino were a drop of rain, that would equate to the worst rainstorm of your life – 132 million gallons of water falling on each centimeter of your head every second.
 That’s 175 Niagara Falls’ pouring over an area the size of your fingertip every second.
 Talk about flooding.

 Once a neutrino entered the water, it would meet up with the hydrogen atoms in there to produce the positron and neutron.
-Next, the positron (which I mentioned is basically a positively-charged electron), would join its negatively-charged cousin, the electron, and they’d cancel each other out, or in real terms, annihilate each other.
-Positrons and electrons are cousins that don’t get along.
-The fighting is so intense, in fact, that when they destroy each other, they release a pair of high-energy gamma rays.
+Next, the positron (which I mentioned is basically a positively-charged electron), would join its negatively-charged cousin, with whom it is in a family spat.
+The fighting is so intense, in fact, that they annihilate each other, a reaction that releases a pair of high-energy gamma rays.

 Meanwhile, the poor little neutron is sitting all by his lonesome.
 But Cowan and Reines, the devilish matchmakers that they were, put some cadmium in the water, an element that really likes neutrons.
 They surmised that the neutrons would jump on cadmium’s back and ride off into the sunset, leaving behind another gamma ray in the process, just a fraction of a second later.